S3L-official/CT_Prover/README.md

     ```
     vfct
     ```
     to carry out the analysis.
-The analysis will automatically generated into the file  with .txt and .csv suffix
+The analysis results will automatically generated into the file  with .txt and .csv suffix
 - 2 Verifying Non-constant-time Implementations
   - Same with the above except run the command